-The relict, glacier-derived rock glaciers are the landforms that would have dominated the first step of paraglacial evolution.
-Although their age is not known in the Turtmann Valley, a relative age can be assumed from their position within the hanging valleys.
+Valley, a relative age can be assumed from their position within the hanging valleys.
 Relict rock glaciers are positioned at the entry of the hanging valleys and on south facing slopes.
 Some of them even left the hanging valley and flowed down the trough shoulder.
-These locations have been freed of ice first and the preservation of the rock glaciers indicates that no later glacier advance altered these landforms.
-This image is confirmed by Frauenfelder and Kääb (2000) who estimate the time of decay of relict rock glaciers in the Swiss Alps to be at the end of Alpine Late Glacial.
-Almost 50% of relict rock glaciers are glacier-derived (Nyenhuis 2005) and consequently must have formed from Late Glacial deposits.
-Relict rock glaciers.
-This may indicate long process duration on the one hand, and a large availability of material required for the formation on the other.
-Thus, the formation of the now relict rock glaciers represents the first stage of paraglacial evolution in the hanging valleys in the Turtmann
+These locations have been free of ice first and the preservation of the rock glaciers indicates that no later glacier advance altered these landforms.

-Valley.
+Additionally, the 2-dimensional extent and the volume of a landform may indicate the duration of process activity and/or the intensity of the process.
+Thus, the formation of the now relict rock glaciers represents the first stage of paraglacial evolution in the hanging valleys in the Turtmann Valley.
 Relict talus rock glaciers are in general located on south facing locations below block slopes, for example in the Grüobtaelli or the Niggelingtaelli.
 The onset of their formation is conditioned by the development of the block slopes that provide the sediment input.
 The formation of most block slopes is associated also with step 1.
-Block slopes dominate on south facing slopes (Figure 5.3) where deglaciation started first and periglacial conditions must have prevailed for most of the Late Glacial period.
+Block slopes dominate on south facing slopes (Fig. 5.3) where deglaciation started first and periglacial conditions must have prevailed for most of the Late Glacial period.
 In contrast, talus slopes are more often found on slopes exposed to the north, where glaciers and perennial snow patches have persisted longer.
 Furthermore, block slopes can represent the late stage of talus slope evolution with the talus burying a rock wall requiring a long formation time.
 Thus, two different processes can create block slopes representing an example for equifinality.
 Most southern exposed block slopes are vegetated today indicating that the evolution of many block slopes, especially on lower elevations, has probably terminated or slowed down today.